choderalab/SAMPL6-Reference-pKa-Calculations/jaguar_input_files/errors_to_fix.md

 * jag_SM03_micro022_SM03_micro009.log:Error: more than 1 heavy atom differs by 1 proton in:
 * jag_SM03_micro022_SM03_micro013.log:Error: more than 1 heavy atom differs by 1 proton in:

-SM03_micro022 does not have the same heavy atom names.
+SM03_micro022 does not have the same heavy atom names as 13 and 9.
+Regenerating SM03_micro022 manually from 13 in maestro.

 ## SM06